rsinger86/drf-flex-fields/README.md

 When using an instance of `FlexFieldsModelSerializer`, you can examine the property `expanded_fields` to discover which fields, if any, have been dynamically expanded.

-## Use "~all" to Expand All Available Fields <a id="use-all"></a>
+## Use of Wildcard to Match All Fields <a id="use-all"></a>

-You can set `expand=~all` ([or to another value of your choosing](#customization)) to automatically expand all fields that are available for expansion.
-This will take effect only for the top-level serializer; if you need to also expand fields that are present on deeply nested models, then you will need to explicitly pass their values using dot notation.
+You can pass `expand=*` ([or to another value of your choosing](#customization)) to automatically expand all fields that are available for expansion at a given level.
+To refer to nested resources, you can use dot-notation.
+For example, requesting `expand=menu.sections` for a restaurant resource would expand its nested `menu` resource, as well as that menu's nested `sections` resource.

+Or, when requesting sparse fields, you can pass `fields=*` to include only the specified fields at a given level.
+To refer to nested resources, you can use dot-notation.
+For example, if you have an `order` resource, you could request all of its fields as well as only two fields on its nested `restaurant` resource with the following: `fields=*,restaurent.name,restaurant.address&expand=restaurant`.

 ## Combining Sparse Fields and Field Expansion <a id="combining-sparse-and-expanded"></a>